 - Internal Homage: The revelation regarding the Toclafane's origins and its aftermath mirrors what happened to the First Doctor in "The Tenth Planet".
-In that serial, Earth's sister planet, Mondas, returns with mankind's dark mirror, the Cybermen, who have replaced their organic limbs and organs with mechanical ones in a bid to survive indefinitely.
-This knowledge ends up knocking the aged First Doctor out of the narrative (this was caused by Hartnell's failing health), just as the decrepit Tenth Doctor spends most of this story in a dog kennel and cage, respectively.
+In that story Earth's sister planet, Mondas, returns with mankind's dark mirror, the Cybermen, who have replaced their organic limbs and organs with mechanical ones in a bid to survive indefinitely.
+This knowledge ends up knocking the aged First Doctor out of the narrative (this was caused by William Hartnell's failing health), just as the decrepit Tenth Doctor spends most of this story in a dog kennel and cage, respectively.

 - I Was Beaten by a Girl: "Always the women!"

 - Kick the Dog: Including keeping the Doctor as his pet (with dog bowl), having Martha's family work as his personal servants and forcing them to watch while he razed Japan, beating his wife and constantly killing Jack for kicks.

 - Kirk Summation: When the Doctor and the Master are teleported off the Valiant and onto the ground, the Master threatens to activate the black hole converters in his entire missile arsenal, taking out the two of them and the entire planet.
 The Doctor knows he won't do it.The Doctor: Weapon after weapon after weapon.
 All you do is talk and talk and talk.
 But over all these years and all these disasters, I've always had the greatest secret of them all.
 I know you.
 Explode those ships, you kill yourself.
 That's the one thing you can never do.
 Give that to me.